Updated: Mar 27

 20. The Westfjords

 Exclusivity is the perfect word to describe Iceland’s Westfjords, as only 10% of visitors actually venture there.
 What to expect?
-How does: ‘Jaw-dropping beaches and dirt roads snaking over majestic mountains bordering on awe-inspiring coastal fjords’ sound?
+How does: ‘Jaw-dropping beaches and dirt roads snaking over majestic mountains bordering on the awe-inspiring coastal fjords of Iceland’ sound?

 Add to the mix picturesque fishing villages set in the old ways, as well as the Hornstrandir Nature Reserve, home to hiking trails filled with bird life, arctic foxes, and spectacular views over the ocean, and you’ll be in the presence of one of the most underrated treasures that Iceland has to offer!